EliaTolin/paapi_amazon_webserver/README.md

   <h3 align="center">PAAPI Amazon Webserver</h3>

   <p align="center">
-    Amazon PA API implementation using Flask and Redis for caching
+    Implementing the Amazon PA API using Flask as a webserver and Redis for caching offers.
     <br/>
     <br/>
     <br/>